Domino tilings of cylinders: the domino group and connected components under flips: Introduction

-The author thanks Juliana Freire, Caroline Klivans, Pedro Milet and Breno Pereira for helpful conversations, comments and suggestions; Caroline Klivans read a preliminary version and provided detailed and helpful recommendations.
+The author thanks Juliana Freire, Caroline Klivans, Raphael de Marreiros, Pedro Milet and Breno Pereira for helpful conversations, comments and suggestions; Caroline Klivans read a preliminary version and provided detailed and helpful recommendations.
+The author thanks the referee for several insightful and productive suggestions.
 The author is also thankful for the generous support of CNPq, CAPES and FAPERJ (Brazil).